 John D. Farina was appointed Director of the Company on March 24, 2022.
+Mr. Farina was appointed Chairperson of the Audit Committee in May 2023, and also serves as a member of the Investment Committee.
 Mr. Farina recently retired from PricewaterhouseCoopers ("PwC") as Northeast Managing Partner and as a member of PwC's Global Board of Directors, where he was a member of the Risk & Quality and Operations Committees.
-He has 35 years of experience advising both domestic and multinational Fortune 500 companies on financial accounting, regulatory, and tax matters, with a deep expertise in the insurance industry.
+He has 36 years of experience advising both domestic and multinational Fortune 500 companies on financial accounting, regulatory, and tax matters, with a deep expertise in the insurance industry.
 Mr. Farina also led PwC's US Insurance Tax practice and has deep insurance industry expertise.
 During his time at PwC, Mr. Farina held a variety of senior leadership roles including Managing Partner of the Northeast Region, where he was responsible for approximately 3,800 partners and staff in five offices.
 In this role, he oversaw strategic planning, operations, finance, risk management, human capital, and marketing functions.
 Mr. Farina was elected by his fellow partners for two terms on both PwC's US and Global Boards, providing 10 years of governance oversight to the firm.
 After retiring from PwC in 2021, Mr. Farina was elected to join the National Committee of St. Jude Children's Research Hospital in Memphis, Tennessee, where he serves as the Vice Chair of the Audit & Compliance Committee.
 Mr. Farina has also served on several non-profit boards, including the Greater Boston Chamber of Commerce.
+Mr. Farina received his BBA in Accounting from Evangel University and is a CPA in Massachusetts and Texas.
 Mr. Farina qualifies as an "Audit Committee Financial Expert" as defined by the U.S. SEC rules.